Johnson-Gage-Inspection-Inc/qualer-sdk-odc/docs/README.md

 # 📖 Qualer API Documentation Index

-This index lists all documented `GET` endpoints, grouped by tag.
+This index lists all `GET` endpoints, grouped by tag.

 ## Account